We all know rewards are motivating.

-To avoid diluting your recognition program, you should be offering recognition to employees who do more than their simple day-to-day jobs.
+Once (and if) you have a Recognition Program in place, you should focus on offering recognition to employees who do more than their simple day-to-day jobs.

 Although it’s important to show gratitude for all everyone, employees are normally thanked for accomplishing their basic yearly goals with an anniversary gift or praise and feedback during an annual performance review.

 That’s why peer-to-peer recognition program exists; it intended to fill in the gaps and offer much-needed spontaneous and genuine rewards and recognition outside of traditional corporate milestones.